-Don’t make the leash shorter than 5 ½ feet and practice walking extra slow or fast and occasionally change your direction and reward him with food threats if he follows you while you do these.
+Don’t make the leash shorter than 5 ½ feet and practice walking extra slow or fast, and occasionally change your direction and reward him with food threats if he follows you while you do these.
 Begin to reward the dog less frequently when he gets used to different directions of the walk.

 At this stage, you should consider throwing some challenges at your dog.
-Hold the dog’s leash and toss a ball few feet away from you, and if he pulls towards the ball, simply release the leash and walk in opposite direction.
+Hold the dog’s leash and toss a ball a few feet away from you, and if he pulls towards the ball, release the leash and walk in the opposite direction.
 Allow the dog to bring the tossed ball and hold the leash again.

 The leash training of Beagle puppies may not always go smoothly.
 If your dog crosses in front of you, simply stomp and shuffle your feet just to make your presence known to the puppy.

 You must examine the health status of your puppy Beagle.
 If he is moving slowly, for instance, he could be frightened or simply sick.
 It is pretty typical for a beagle puppy to walk behind you, even with a leash in certain situations.